fbpixelVBAC Guide by Dr Ryan Lee: What It is, Benefits & Risks | Thomson Medical

 The risks of VBAC

-You will be advised to come to the labour ward early once you start having regular contractions or when your waters break.
+You will be advised to come to the healthcare facility early once you start having regular contractions or when your waters break.
 So the healthcare team can monitor your baby’s heartbeat during labour, as any change in the heartbeat can be a sign of uterine rupture.
-In this scenario, the vaginal birth will be aborted and an emergency C-section will be performed.

 FAQ